AnesDev/AnesDev/README.md

 # Hey there! 👋  I'm Anes 😃🚀

 ## 💫 About Me:
-📚 Math nerd diving deep into ML Optimisation & NLP
+📚 Math nerd diving deep into Efficient AI models design at the moment

-🧐 Passionate about AI research—always asking questions and chasing curiosity
+🧐 Passionate about AI research, always asking questions and chasing my curiosity

 🎯 Goals: Explore the theoretical and philosophical frontiers of AI